-- Current enrollment in the Bachelor's Degree Program in EVR at FIU. - Completed at least 75-90 undergraduate credit hours. - Current GPA of 3.25 or higher. - Official GRE scores.
+- 1. Current enrollment in the Bachelor's Degree Program in Environmental Studies or Sustainability and the Environment at FIU. - 2.
+Completed at least 75 credits of coursework (including UCC and CLAS), with at least 30 credits remaining. - 3.
+Completion of all lower division required courses for the Bachelor's degree. - 4.
+Current GPA of 3.25 or higher. - 5.
+Official GRE scores. - 6.
+Three letters of recommendation. - 7.
+Approval by the Earth and Environment Graduate Committee.